danforth-restorative/digitalskills.info/_posts/2021-03-09-marshall-rosenberg-quotes.md

 ---
 layout: post
 title: Make an Auto-Posting Social Media Quote-bot with Python and GitHub Actions.
-[1]Text-Quotes
+Part 1 Text-Quotes
 subtitle: Creating a social media quote-bot isn't very hard and can expand the reach of life serving messages
 share-description: First, I gathered quotes from transcripts of Marshall Rosenberg.
 Then I made a bot to automatically post those quotes to Twitter (and Facebook) using GitHub Actions and Python.
 cover-img:
 thumbnail-img:
-share-img:
+share-img: /assets/img/making-social-media-quote-bot_python-twitter-API-github-actions.webp
 tags: [intermediate,python]
-published: false
 ---

 This post will describe my process for creating a twitter quote-bot, including step-by-step instructions, complete with the code I'm currently using to run [@MBR_Quotes](https://twitter.com/MBR_Quotes).

+---

-I've become a Marshall Rosenberg enthusiast over the past year.
-I'm convinced that the world can greatly benefit from becoming familiar with his message.
+I've become a Marshall Rosenberg enthusiast over the past year, and have become convinced that the world can greatly benefit from becoming familiar with [his teaching](https://danforth-restorative.com/2020/07/22/nonviolent-communication.html).

-During my studies, I found some great trainings and Nonviolent Communication workshop recordings, [including transcripts for some of them](https://github.com/cognitivetech/Marshall-Rosenberg-NVC).

-I decided it would be great to make a twitter quote-bot to share his message, and become more familiar with it myself.
+I was inspired to make a twitter quote-bot, to share his message with others who find it meeting their needs, while becoming much more intimate with it myself, and developing my technical skills.

+During my studies, I found a [podcast with nonviolent communication trainings and interviews with Marshall Rosenberg](https://anchor.fm/nvc-archive), which directed me to [transcripts for some of them](https://github.com/cognitivetech/Marshall-Rosenberg-NVC) that made a perfect foundation for this project.

-Of course, creating a social media quote-bot is also marketable skill, that could be put to use in a variety of ways both personally and professionally.
+Of course, the ability to create a social media quote-bot is also marketable skill, that could be useful for a variety of purposes, both personally and professionally.

-This first post describes gathering and preparing quotes, getting a developer account on twitter, the source code used to publish these quotes, and the steps necessary to automate that on GitHub.
+This walk-through strings together a handful of fundamental skills, so that once you've completed each step, you'll be able to apply this knowledge towards a variety of domains and have come a long way toward being a coder.

+I had to learn each skill individually just figuring things out on my own, over a couple years, so you should feel very lucky to get this all on a single page! 🤣

 ## How to create a social media quote-bot

-Here are the steps that will be detailed in this walk through.
+This guide walks the reader through each step in my process, explaining what tools I use, and how I use them.

+The process begins with gathering and preparing quotes.
+Then getting a developer account on twitter, reviewing each line of the Python code used to publish these quotes, and the steps necessary to automate that on GitHub.

 - [How to create a social media quote-bot](#how-to-create-a-social-media-quote-bot)
 - [Prep](#prep)